torocloud/martini-aws-terraform-template/README.md

 The repository contains a Terraform template to create a complete infrastructure running Martini Runtime in the cloud on AWS ECS along with optional dependencies such as an RDS database, an AmazonMQ broker or an SQS broker.

+**Note:** This template downloads required JDBC drivers automatically, but Martini doesn't embed the drivers by default

 # Requirements

 The template requires an installed Terraform with version 1.6.0 or higher.
 In order to install the Terraform, please